Kurrokin/Perfect-Emerald/README.md

 # Pokémon Perfect Emerald

 NOTICE:
-this is version 3.5 and it’s still buggy the final (5.0) will be soon uploaded with 0 bugs and many additional graphics improvement and menu toggle in options to turn set off (or change to a different setting options) and along side the update there will be plug and play (open source) ports for everything I did (and collected from the other projects that are important and high quality)
+this is version 3.5 and it’s still buggy, the final (5.0) will be soon uploaded, with 0 bugs and many additional graphics improvements, settings improvements, and everything is can be toggle through options.
+Along side the update there will be PLUG and PLAY (open source) PORTS (for everything I did and collected from the other projects that are important and high quality)
 for: CRFU and Pokeemerald expension

 this is a rom I heavily edit and added many many features and graphics on top of: